roxywasiak/DDDLeaveSystem/README.md

 When leave is approved or rejected, a domain event is published via Spring's `ApplicationEventPublisher`:

-- `@TransactionalEventListener(phase = AFTER_COMMIT)` — event only fires if the DB transaction committed, preventing phantom events on rollback
+- `@TransactionalEventListener(phase = AFTER_COMMIT)`: event only fires if the DB transaction committed, preventing phantom events on rollback
-- `@Async` — listener runs on a separate thread pool, does not block the HTTP response
+- `@Async`: listener runs on a separate thread pool, does not block the HTTP response
 - `EventStoreService` persists each event as an immutable JSON record in the `event_store` table using `Propagation.REQUIRES_NEW`

 ---